finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 Sometimes, the supplier sends us incorrect data.
 That's bad.
 But the good thing is that when the data is incorrect it is *really* incorrect.
 We sometimes receive flight times of 0 minutes.
 That is obviously wrong, and we filter out those.
 However, we have *not* seen any occurences of, say, 1 minute flight times.
 That would be wrong as well, but more difficult to handle.
 So we close our eyes and don't care about those.

 ## But hang on...
 So, we were ready to go!
 We wanted to fix this problem once and for all.
 But before we started coding, we talked to emeritus [Harald Goldstein](http://www.sv.uio.no/econ/english/people/aca/haraldg/index.html) at the University of Oslo.
 He's been teaching statistics at the university level for years and had some good feedback on our theoretical solution.
-First of all, he pointed out that the solutions we have outlined is a good solution if we have a symmetrical distribution of the flight times.
+First of all, he pointed out that the solution we have outlined is a good solution if we have a symmetrical distribution of the flight durations.
 The quartiles and the standard deviation works well on a symmetrical distribution like the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), but what about *our* data?
 Is it normal distributed?
 That was a relevant question, and as one of FINN's main strategies is "data in our backbones", we surely needed to have a closer look at this.

 So here goes, flights from Oslo to London.
 Trip duration on the x-axis, number of occurences on the y-axis:

 ![distribution](/images/2015-06-09-removing-long-travels-in-the-flight-search/osl_lon_distribution.png "tripDuration on the x-axis, number of occurences on the y-axis")

-The shortest trip duration OSL - LON is 230 minutes in the graph above (115 min per leg), and there is actually an outlier - which is not visible - at 2750 minutes, too!
+The shortest trip duration OSL - LON is 230 minutes in the graph above (115 min per leg) and there is actually an outlier - which is not visible - at 2750 minutes, too!
 However, it is quite clear that this is not a normal distribution.
 It might look more like a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) for the part where x > 230.

 Darn!